≡ Menu

 Unfortunately…

-A concerted effort was made to save the Shiba Inu.
+The breed was further driven to extinction by a deadly virus that attacked Japanese dogs in 1952.
+After that, a concerted effort was made to save the Shiba Inu.
 The government encouraged breeders to develop a more robust version of the Shiba, using the mountain dogs from the north.

 Shiba in the USA

-The breed was brought to the United States in 1954, but did not make an impression on the public until the 1990s.
+The breed was brought to the United States in 1954 but only made an impression on the public in the 1990s.
 The American Kennel Club recognized the Shiba Inu in 1993.
+The Shiba is a reasonably popular breed in the United States.
+But it is in Japan where he is a folk hero.

-The Shiba is a big dog among small breeds – the male can reach a height of 16.6 inches and the female can be 15.5 inches tall at the shoulder level.
-The male may weigh up to 23 pounds and the female up to 17 pounds.
+The Shiba is a big dog among small breeds – the male can reach a height of 16.6 inches, and the female can be 15.5 inches tall at the shoulder level.
+The male may weigh up to 23 pounds, and the female up to 17 pounds.

 Appearance